dfhoughton/ranagrams/README.md

 before you encounter this collision.

 Another consideration with caching is that this scheme can only accommodate alphabets up to 38 characters in size.
-You won't hit this limit, of course, unless you modify the ranagrams
 ```

 An example use: